 Seaming two pieces of turf together on an angle is not recommended but can be done in the same fashion as a butt seam, this is more advanced and should be left to professions.

-The base that is built beneath the surface is equally as important as the surface itself.
+The artificial turf base that is built beneath the surface is equally as important as the surface itself.
 The existing grass or soil must be removed to a depth no less than 4 inches.
 Then a three-quarter inch quarried aggregate is laid down, smoothed out and compacted.
 If drainage is an issue, clear crush or drain rock must be installed first.

-Although some products are advertised as being a non-infill product, there is really no such thing.
+Although some fake grasses are advertised as being a non-infill product, there is really no such thing.
 Any grass will look nice without infill if you have no plans on walking on it.
-The infill is in place to hold the blades upright from the very base of them and promote their self correcting attributes.
+The turf infill is in place to hold the grass blades upright from the very base of them and promote their self correcting attributes.
 Aside from holding the blades upright and standing tall, there are different infills for different applications.
 Infill can be spread manually with a shovel but we recommend using a push spreader.
 (Not rotary)

 Nails, or 4 inch galvanized spiral spikes as we call them, help in holding your turf in place as well as hold seams together.
 Any perimeter edge that sees foot traffic will need spikes every 10 to 12 inches. a seam will have a spike every three inches on both sides of a seam. the spike should sit approximately a 1/4 to 1/2 inch away from the edge of a seam or perimeter for best results.